What is Pathological Demand Avoidance (PDA)?

 ADHDers can also experience heightened emotions compared to neurotypicals.Evidence of emotion dysregulation as a core symptom of adult ADHD: A systematic review (Soler-Gutiérrez et al., 2023) This often looks like experiencing emotions more intensely, more abruptly, and for longer periods of time than neurotypicals.
 ADHDers are also generally more impulsive than neurotypicals.Emotional dysregulation is a primary symptom in adult Attention-Deficit/Hyperactivity Disorder (ADHD) (Hirsch et al., 2018) Sometimes, these strong emotional reactions/impulses can get in the way of tasks we must complete.

 These characteristics look very similar to those of PDA listed above.
 In fact, they are so similar that some, like Woods, suggest that instead of PDA being a subtype of autism, perhaps it is even just an example of AuDHD (autism + ADHD).

 Supporting Your PDA needs

 Regardless of how you interpret these traits, they remain debilitating for everyone who experiences them.
-Considering the evidence linking stress and anxiety with PDA, our perspective is that in addition to learning about the struggles of being autistic amid a neurotypical society, supporting your anxiety and processing your past neurodivergent traumas may be the most effective ways for coping with daily tasks and demands.
+Considering the evidence linking stress and anxiety with PDA, our perspective is that in addition to learning about the struggles of being autistic and/or ADHD amid a neurotypical society, supporting your anxiety and processing your past neurodivergent traumas may be the most effective ways for coping with daily tasks and demands.